chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 | regression                   |                       |                         |                                                  |
 +------------------------------+-----------------------+-------------------------+--------------------------------------------------+

-Below is a summary of scikit-learn estimators that have multi-learning support built-in, grouped by strategy.
+Below is a summary of jax-ml estimators that have multi-learning support built-in, grouped by strategy.
 You don't need the meta-estimators provided by this section if you're using one of these estimators.
 However, meta-estimators can provide additional strategies beyond what is built-in:

-.. currentmodule:: sklearn
+.. currentmodule:: xlearn

 - **Inherently multiclass:**